echogarden-project/echogarden/README.md

 * Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods
 * Advanced subtitle generation, accounting for sentence and phrase boundaries
 * Can translate speech in any one of 98 languages, transcribe it directly to English, and produce near word-level synchronized subtitles for the translated transcript
-* Attempts to improve TTS pronunciation accuracy for a few engines and languages (currently only implemented for English dialects): adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a custom rule-based model) and user-customizable pronunciation lexicons
+* Attempts to improve TTS pronunciation accuracy: adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a rule-based model) and user-customizable pronunciation lexicons (_note_: normalization, as well as a built-in heteronym lexicon are currently only available for English dialects)
 * Internal package system that auto-downloads and installs voices, models and other resources, as needed
-* Other features include: language detection (both for audio and text), voice activity detection, and speech denoising
+* Other features include: language detection (for both audio and text), voice activity detection, and speech denoising

 ## Installation